 People with ADHD often have a special feel for life.

-We currently focus our attention on aftercare support for children and young people who have received an ADHD diagnosis.
+Support does not end with a diagnosis.
+We offer aftercare support for children and young people who have received an ADHD diagnosis.
 This allows us to focus on the ongoing situation rather than leaving a family with a diagnostic result and nothing else.
 We believe that continuous care is the best way to manage disruption to everyday life.
+It also helps with the education process.

 Our sessions consist of 1-2-1 support with a specialist who has expertise in the field, and take the form of counselling/support sessions to get to the heart of the main areas where work is needed, to ensure that the individual can prosper.